Congratulations on your decision to participate in Service Learning!

 Speak with your site supervisor immediately.
 Discuss the matter with the organization's volunteer coordinator, if there is one, and explore other available opportunities at the organization.
 If nothing is possible, talk with your instructor and then with the Office of Service Learning for help with a change of settings.
 Time is of the essence; do not let things drag on, because not getting the experience you need will impact your performance in the course.

 Your instructor may require that you log your hours on a timesheet.
-This timesheet is for your instructor and is not collected by the Office of Civic Engagement.
+This timesheet is for your instructor and is not collected by the Office of Service Learning.